 - Reaction speed reduction

-Integrations with SIEMS like Splunk and QRadar, Endpoint providers like Carbon Black and Cuckoo Sandbox are just a few examples of how our customers trigger automated response within their current security ecosystem.
+Integrations with SIEMS like Splunk and QRadar, Endpoint providers like Carbon Black, Threat Intelligence and Sandboxes are just a few examples of how our customers leverage automated response and detailed reporting within their current security ecosystem.

 See it in action.
 Schedule a demo.